Ajmer

 schools as we can(depending on how many volunteers we can find to

-man it).
 We are offering a challenge to the students

 in the school-can they over a period of 3 months ensure that not a